JasonWaataja/GSCP/README.md

 # GSCP

 GSCP stands for Gtk SCP.
 It is a simple gui that transfers files via the ssh protocol.
-It does not call scp, rather, it has its own code for tranferring files.
+It does not call scp, rather, it has its own code for transferring files.
 The GUI is simple and doesn't feature a file manager like interface, although it may someday.
-This was done for a computer science project in very little time so it is not well coded and doesn'v have features.
+This was done for a computer science project in very little time so there are huge issues and is mainly here as an archive.

 # Installation